martinos/blog/content/blog/replacing_strong_params.md

 +++
 date = "2017-06-02T04:05:25-06:00"
 Categories = ["Development","Ruby"]
-Description = ""
-Tags = ["Development","Ruby", "Functional"]
-title = "Simple Functional Strong Params"
+Description = "Use Functional Idioms To Filter Params Comig From The Scary Internet" Tags = ["Development","Ruby", "Functional", "Ruby On Rails", "Rails", "Web"] title = "Simple Functional Strong Params In Ruby"
 +++

-Prior to Rails 3, the way to protect your Rails app against mass-assignment was to use the `attr_accessor` class method on your ActiveRecord models.
+Prior to Rails 3, the way to protect our Rails app against mass-assignment was to use the `attr_accessor` class method on our ActiveRecord models.

-This was a less than ideal solution since your model, which represents a database table, was having some knowledge of what kind of data your webserver is receiving.
+This was a less than ideal solution since our models, which represents a database table, were having some knowledge of what kind of data our webservers were receiving.

-The solution that the Rails community has found was written in the `strong_parameters` gem.
+The solution that the Rails community has found was the `strong_parameters` gem.
 The goal of this gem is to filter params at the controller level.
 This is a better solution but I find it hard to use when you need to filter complex data structures.

 Even this example found in the documention is pretty hard to understand.